 Haltom City Awarded Class 1 ISO Rating

-The City of Haltom City recently was awarded a Public Protection Class 1 rating by the Insurance Services Office (ISO).
+The City of Haltom City has been awarded a Public Protection Class 1 rating by the Insurance Services Office (ISO).
 On February 25, 2019, the Haltom City Fire/Rescue Department officially announced the award at the city council meeting.

 A protection class rating of 1 is the top rating a city can received.
 ISO ratings are used by the insurance industry to calculate insurance rates for communities.
 The ratings range from 10 (no protection) to 1 (highest protection).
 The awarding of a Class 1 rating for the city is the result of twenty years of work and cooperation between the City Council, Fire Department, Police Department, and Public Works.
 In 2018 the Haltom City was evaluated by the ISO, who examined four areas to determine the classification.

 According to the ISO's Fire Suppression Rating Schedule (FSRS), the four main criteria to a fire rating score are: